 The institute has a number of state-of-the-art centres and units, including the Offshore Safety and Survival Centre (OSSC), the Safety Emergency and Response Training Centre (SERT), the Centre of Marine Simulation (CMS), the Centre for Aquaculture and Seafood Development (C-ASD), MI International and the Centre for Sustainable and Aquatic Resources (C-SAR).
 These areas lead to the institute in applied research and technology transfer and also provide training to a variety of industry clients.

-Memorial University of Newfoundland's Corner Brook campus, Sir Wilfred Grenfell College, stands on a magnificent 185-acre site with a spectacular view of the city of Corner Brook and the Bay of Islands.
+Memorial University of Newfoundland's Grenfell Campus stands on a magnificent 185-acre site with a spectacular view of the city of Corner Brook and the Bay of Islands.

 The campus was established in 1975, and in 1979 was named in honour of Sir Wilfred Grenfell, a medical missionary who pioneered medicine in northern Newfoundland and along the coast of Labrador.
-Located on University Drive, Grenfell College's small campus features four academic buildings.
+It was renamed Grenfell Campus in 2010.
+Located on University Drive, Grenfell’s campus features four academic buildings.
 The Arts and Science building houses administrative offices, academic classrooms and labs, recreational facilities, a bookstore and a student residence.
-Student housing has since been expanded to include eight chalet-style apartment buildings, as ground was recently broken to construct another major residence complex on campus.
+Student housing has since been expanded to include eight chalet-style apartment buildings, and ground was recently broken to construct another major residence complex on campus.
 The Fine Arts building features state-of-the-art facilities for theatre and visual arts programs.
-The Library and Computing contains the Ferris Hodgett Library, a computer lab and lecture hall facilities.
-The Student Centre, an annex to the Arts and Science building, provides dining and recreational space for the student population, as well as office space for the Grenfell College Student Union.
+The Library and Computing building contains the Ferriss Hodgett Library, a computer lab and lecture hall facilities.
+The Student Centre, an annex to the Arts and Science building, provides dining and recreational space for the student population, as well as office space for the Grenfell Campus Student Union.
 The Forest Centre houses classroom, lab and lecture space, as well as the offices of the Canadian Forest Service and other partners.
-Through a partnership with the city of Corner Brook, Memorial University of Newfoundland recently assumed operation of the city's civic centre (the Pepsi Centre), which houses two ice surfaces, a fitness centre, and meeting, conference and concert venues.
+Through a partnership with the city of Corner Brook, Memorial University of Newfoundland assumed operation of the city's civic centre (the Pepsi Centre), which houses two ice surfaces, a fitness centre, and meeting, conference and concert venues.

-Sir Wilfred Grenfell College's programs are a testament to the beauty that surrounds the campus.
+Grenfell’s programs are a testament to the beauty that surrounds the campus.
 Artists find their inspiration in the landscape and culture of the area.
 Scientists and researchers strive to protect the natural wonder of the place.
 Historians research our varied history, and literary enthusiasts write about their sense of where we are.
 This small, spectacular campus offers a personalized undergraduate education in a wide variety of interdisciplinary experiences: students may choose from degrees in arts, business administration, fine arts, education, nursing, science or resource management.
-Grenfell College's low student-instructor ratio ensures that individual attention is the norm and there is ample opportunity to get to know the faculty.
+Grenfell’s low student-instructor ratio ensures that individual attention is the norm and there is ample opportunity to get to know the faculty.
 Further information may be obtained from the website at www.swgc.mun.ca.